-AIR TANK DRAIN VALVE(S)
+AIR TANK DRAIN VALVE

-The drain valves (H) are located at the base of the air tanks and are used to drain condensation at the end of each use.
+The drain valve (H) is located at the base of the air tank and is used to drain condensation at the end of each use.
 See Draining Air Tank under Maintenance.

 REGULATED PRESSURE GAUGE

 The regulated pressure gauge (D) indicates the air pressure available at the outlet side of the regulator.
 This pressure is controlled by the regulator and is always less or equal to the air tank pressure.